CloudSnorkel/cdk-turbo-layers/README.md

 * 🔁 Never re-package dependencies just because of a small code change
 * ☁️ Never download another single dependency package locally again
 * 🏋️ Never upload oversized code packages again
-* 🌎 Edit your code in the browser -- no more "deployment package too large to enable inline code editing" errors
+* 🌎 Edit your code in the browser -- no more "deployment package too large to enable inline code editing"
 * ❌ Uninstall Docker from your laptop and extend your battery life
 * ☕ Take shorter coffee breaks when deploying